 - Add riced broccoli, peas, corn, 2 tablespoons coconut amino, sesame oil, and fish sauce and cook for 3-4 minutes, stirring occasionally.
 Add sliced mushrooms and cook for another minute.

 - Push ingredients to the side of the pan creating a hole in the middle of the pan.
 Add whisked eggs and scramble until cooked through.
 Mix into the veggie mixture.
-Add remaining 1 tablespoon coconut aminos, hot sauce, and lime juice and mix to combine.
+Add remaining 1 tablespoon coconut aminos, hot sauce, and lime juice and mix to combine until warmed through.

 - Top with optional toppings and enjoy!